 F.K.
 Kirby Center and Mohegan Sun Arena present Jason Isbell and the 400 Unit

 The F.M.
 Kirby Center for the Performing Arts in Wilkes-Barre and the ASM Global-managed Mohegan Sun Arena at Casey Plaza in Wilkes-Barre Twp. are teaming up once again to present a concert, this time featuring Jason Isbell and the 400 Unit LIVE at The F.M.
-Kirby Center on January 17th, 2022 at 7:30pm.
+Kirby Center on Wednesday, January 26th 2022 at 7:30pm (event originally scheduled for January 17th, 2022).
 American singer/songwriter, Adia Victoria, will be support on the show.
 This event will mark the first time the venues have partnered to present a show since the Trisha Yearwood concert hosted at the F.M.
 Kirby Center in 2019.

 Tickets go on sale Friday, November 12th at 10:00 a.m. and can be purchased at the Sundance Vacations Box Office at the F.M.
 Kirby Center, by phone at (570) 826-1100 and online at www.kirbycenter.org.
 A Kirby Member Pre-Sale will begin Thursday, November 11th at 10:00 a.m.